- Home

 Substance Use Information (For Teens)

 Learn more about specific substances below and share the facts with your friends.
-Often, we have been given outdated or incomplete information.
+We often have been given outdated or incomplete information.
 Knowing the current facts can make a difference.

 Alcohol facts and information

-Prescription misuse is taking medications not intended for you, or in ways not prescribed.Illicit Drug Use
+Prescription Medication Misuse (misuse, taking medications not intended for you or in ways not prescribed).

 Tips for Discussing Substance Use with Teens (For Parents)